eightynine77/mishta-website-template/README.md

-# modern easy website template
+# mishta easy website template
-easy-to-use html, css, and javascript website template
+mishta is an easy-to-use html, css, and javascript website template